Dental Veneers

 Dental veneers provide an excellent solution if you are looking to enhance your smile.
 They are a popular cosmetic treatment because of their overall effectiveness and ease of use.

 Dental veneers are great if you’re experiencing crowding problems, chipped teeth, worn down teeth or have areas of stained teeth.
-Veneers are thin shells that are placed on the front surface of the teeth to enhance their appearance—they will hide any noticeable flaws and help the teeth appear straight and even.
+Veneers are thin shells placed on the teeths’ front surface to enhance their appearance—they will hide any noticeable flaws and help the teeth appear straight and even.

 The shade of veneers can be adjusted to your tooth color and they are applied with minimal discomfort.
 Dental veneers are strong and durable and will last for many years before they require replacement or repairs.

-At Endres Dental Care, every set of dental veneers is custom-designed based on your needs—so you get the results you want.
+At Endres Dental Care, every set of dental veneers is custom-designed based on your needs—so you get the desired results.
 This means we will make two appointments with you, the first to take impressions of your teeth and the second to apply and adjust the veneers to your teeth.

 Schedule Appointment